 Paraiba – Light-blue, blue-green, vivid blue or green copper tourmaline, named after the state in Brazil where it was found.

-Rubellite – Intensely coloured, red, pinkish-red or violet tourmaline.
+Rubellite – Intensely colored, red, pinkish-red or violet tourmaline.

 Schorl – Black iron tourmaline.

 Siberite – Lilac to violet-blue tourmaline, named after a deposit in the Urals.

 Verdelite – Green tourmaline.